 With a lot of hard work from volunteers and determination from Thelma, she was able to enjoy the last years of her life loved, without hunger and with a clean, warm bed to rest.

 Thelma reminded us why our mission is so important - to rescue horses that have been abused, neglected or abandoned.
 To give them a life-long home and care for them for the entirety of their lives and to bring awareness to the problem and promote proper equine care.

-Louise is doing well after the loss of her long-time buddy Thelma and is getting to know the other ponies at Noble Horse better.
+Louise is doing well after the loss of her long-time buddy Thelma and is getting to know the other horses at Noble Horse Sanctuary better.